+Shivam Garg

+Partner

-Shivam Garg Partner Membership No. - F11497 Certificate of Practice No.- 16406 Firm Registration No. P2014DE054100 Peer review certificate No.-2090/2022 UDIN- F011497D000861533
+Membership No. - F11497

+Certificate of Practice No.- 16406

+Firm Registration No. P2014DE054100

+Peer review certificate No.-2090/2022

+UDIN- F011497E000741534

-Date : August 29, 2022 Place: New Delhi
+Date : August 4, 2023 Place: New Delhi

-CERTIFICATE OF NON-DISQUALIFICATION OF DIRECTORS
+CERTIFICATE ON NON-DISQUALIFICATION OF DIRECTORS

-(Pursuant to Regulation 34(3) and Schedule V Para C clause (10)(i) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015)
+Pursuant to Regulation 34(3) and Schedule V Para C Clause (10)(i) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015)

+The Members

-The Members Oswal Greentech Limited Near Jain Colony, Vijay Inder Nagar, Daba Road, Ludhiana, Punjab-141003
+Near Jain Colony, Vijay Inder Nagar, Daba Road, Ludhiana, Punjab-141003

-We have examined the relevant registers, records, forms, returns and declarations/written representations received from the Directors of Oswal Greentech Limited (hereinafter referred to as 'the Company'), produced before us by the Company for the year ended 31st March, 2022 for the purpose of issuing this Certificate, in accordance with Regulation 34(3) read with Schedule V Para-C Sub clause 10(i) of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+We have examined the relevant registers, records, forms, returns and declarations/written representations received from the Directors of Oswal Greentech Limited having CIN L24112PB1981PLC031099 and having registered office at Near Jain Colony, Vijay Inder Nagar, Daba Road, Ludhiana, Punjab-141003 (hereinafter referred to as 'the Company'), produced before us by the Company for the year ended 31st March, 2023 for the purpose of issuing this Certificate, in accordance with Regulation 34(3) read with Schedule V Para-C Sub clause 10(i) of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-In our opinion and to the best of our information and according to the verifications as considered necessary and explanations furnished to us by the Company & its officers, we hereby certify that none of the Directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as Directors of companies by the SEBI, Ministry of Corporate Affairs, or any such other statutory authority for the financial year ending on 31st March 2022.
+In our opinion and to the best of our information and according to the verifications (including Directors Identification Number ("DIN") status at the portal www.mca.gov.in) as considered necessary and explanations furnished to us by the Company & its officers and declarations received from respective Directors, We hereby certify that as on Financial Year ended on March 31, 2023 none of the Directors on the Board of the Company as stated below have been debarred or disqualified from being appointed or continuing as Directors of companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs or any such other Statutory Authority: